onecommons/unfurl/README.md

 GitErOp relies on other tools and services to actually do the work, they are encapulated in a "Configurator" interface, which tries to impose the minimum requirements and semantics.

 The manifest defines arbitrary and abstract representations of resources using locally defined identifiers.
-The goal is to make it easy to build humane specification.
+The goal is to make it easy to build humane specifications.

 Git repository that contains YAML files that specifies how resources should be configured.